pauljickling/notes/python/curses/curses.md

 `win.addstr(x, y, str)` adds strings to the buffer in positions x and y.
 Note that the positioning is zero-indexed, and begins in the top left-hand corner of the window object.

+`win.addch(x, y, char)` adds a character to the buffer in positions x and y.
+Useful for variables where you definitely don't want them to be a string (like characters displayed in a roguelike)

 `win.clear()` clears out the window object and resets the cursor object to position 0, 0.

 `curses.napms(x)` creates a timed delay in milliseconds.